drewkerrigan/riak-inverted-index-demo/blog.md

 The Zombie infestation has taken hold in the United States.
 The CDC has collected first 1 million of the casualties and has enlisted your assistance loading the data into their Riak cluster and analyzing the results.

-To provide ground teams with fast access to the data we've developed a web application (6) and loaded loaded the data into Riak using Inverted Indexes for both the Zip code and a GeoHash (7) for fast geographic lookups.
+To provide ground teams with fast access to the data we've developed a web application (6) and loaded the data into Riak using Inverted Indexes for both the Zip code and a GeoHash (7) for fast geographic lookups.

 ##### The application allows users to Search with Zip-code or click on the Map:
 ![image](blog_resources/ZombieSearch.png)